 The presence of the one before them stands at six feet tall and wears a black cloak that covers all but his face.
 His piercing red eyes glare at the commander revealing a powerful hatred reminiscent of the battlegrounds of the recent Crimson War.
 The cloaked figure is Dothylfar, a member of a species of beings known for their vicious natures and cannibalistic tendencies.
 This bloodthirsty and notoriously fearsome race stand at equal height to man, their faces usually scarred or marked with symbols as tribute to their lust for war.
-Their eyes are the colour of black and blood, their skin possesses an ashen grey hue and their hair is usually as dark as a moonless night.
-This particular Dothylfarian though bears no facial scars or markings, indicating a high standing in the ranks of his species hordes.
+Their eyes are the colour of black and blood, their skin possesses an ashen grey hue and their hair is usually as dark as the night.
+This particular Dothylfar though bears no facial scars or markings, indicating a high standing in the ranks of his species hordes.
 His appearance on this road at this time means only one thing to Commander Damon.
 The spectre of ash and blood slowly raises his hand toward the caravan until all of his fingers are outstretched facing the direction of the carriage.
 He then whispers something quietly to himself.
 Immediately the commander unsheathes his blade.

-‘Take him down men, NOW!’ shouts Damon, knowing of the Dothylfarian’s intent for murder.
+‘Take him down men, NOW!’ shouts Damon.

 The two soldiers at the front of the formation charge forward, grasping the reigns of their horses tightly in one hand, clutching their swords in the other whilst the two soldiers at the back of the convoy move in formation to join them.
 The commander keeps his strict vigil at the side of the caravan as he notices the princess begins to wake amidst the commotion.
-The Dothylfarians hand moves to face the soldiers charging towards him.
+The Dothylfar’s hand moves to face the soldiers charging towards him.
 The ground trembles and suddenly the legs of the horses are grasped by black-green vines that appear from the ground too quickly to anticipate.
 These vines are coated in knife sharp thorns that bore deeply into the legs of the horses and after a brief struggle, the soldiers are flung hard onto the ground.
 The horses are released, upon being freed from their torment; they immediately take flight as they struggle and stumble from their wounds away from the group.
 The soldiers quickly attempt to regroup to a standing base but as soon as they can get their bearings, they are immediately beset by the same vines that dismounted them.
 One by one they are enveloped by these thorn laden plants as they tear into their flesh through the gaps between their armour.
 Their screams echo loudly through the forest as their skin is deeply penetrated, each creeping vine ripping its way through their bodies with little effort, until they are held suspended in the air.
-This is an amusing sight to the Dothylfarian watching from afar.
+This is an amusing sight to the Dothylfar watching from afar.
 At once and in one fell move, they are all torn asunder.
 Their flesh is flung across the road, blood drips from the trees whose twisted and corrupted roots unintentionally played their part in the death of these men at the behest of this monstrous creature.
 The carriage rider and his companion freeze as they are gripped by fear.
-They stare at the Dothylfarian, scared and motionless; they are unable to comprehend what is happening before their eyes.
+They stare at their attacker, scared and motionless; they are unable to fathom what is happening.

 The commander steps down from his horse with his sword now sheathed once more.
 He runs his hand over the nose of his horse for what he believes to be one final embrace to his trusted steed before he commands it to flee in the opposite direction.
 Damon looks into the open door of the caravan to see a trembling girl in the corner of her seat, unaware of what was going on, but terrified by the sounds of screaming and horrified at the smell of viscera that has splattered across her carriage windows.